jpadif/terminal-calc/README.md

 # terminal-calc
-A simple calculator to be used on the terminal.
+A simple python based calculator to be used on the terminal.

 ## Usage